Rafacasari/acnh-modding/README.md

 **[ACNH Modding Community](https://discord.gg/4cBd8dD6XS)**

 ### Other Communities
-There is some other communities that you can join!
+There are some other communities that you can join!

 - [Buttercup Babies](https://discord.gg/xtvQ8yBWmb)
 - [ACNH Spreadsheet](https://discord.gg/uGBmkpDcZs)